-- 7 If you want to follow an alternate path, tap it.
-Maps re-generates the route. - 8 Tap Go.
-The app shows you the part of the route you are on and announces what you need to do. - 9 Follow the verbal or onscreen directions to start your journey.
+- 7. If you want to follow an alternate path, tap it.
+Maps re-generates the route. - 8.
+Tap Go.
+The app shows you the part of the route you are on and announces what you need to do. - 9.
+Follow the verbal or onscreen directions to start your journey.
 Maps shows you where you are on your route and what is coming next.
 As you approach the next step, such as a turn, the app starts to make announcements about what you need to do.

-- Listen for the app's instructions about the next step and follow the directions you hear. - 11) To get more information or find interim locations (such as gas stations or restaurants), swipe up from the bottom of the screen.
+- 10. Listen for the app's instructions about the next step and follow the directions you hear. - 11.
+To get more information or find interim locations (such as gas stations or restaurants), swipe up from the top of the gray section at the bottom of the screen (if you are using an X model and swipe up from the bottom of the screen, you move to a Home screen instead).

-- Tap the kind of service you need, such as Coffee (other options can include Gas Stations, Lunch, Breakfast, Dinner, or Restaurants).
-Maps locates services of that type that are "convenient" to your path and presents options on the map and in the panel at the bottom of the screen. - Options to review how far away from you they are and how much time will be added to the trip if you go to those locations. - To navigate to one of the locations on the list, tap GO.
+- 12. Tap the kind of service you need, such as Coffee (other options can include Gas Stations, Lunch, Breakfast, Dinner, or Restaurants depending on your location and the time of day).
+Maps locates services of that type that are "convenient" to your path and presents options on the map and in the panel at the bottom of the screen. - 13.
+Swipe up and down on the list of options to review how far away from you they are and how much time will be added to the trip if you go to those locations. - 14.
+To navigate to one of the locations on the list, tap GO.
 Maps reroutes you to that location.

-(After you arrive at that location, Maps prompts you to resume your previous route.) - of the locations and just return to the directions to the original location, tap Done.
+(After you arrive at that location, Maps prompts you to resume your previous route.) - 15.
+If you don't want to choose one of the locations and just return to the directions to the original location, tap Done.

-- 16 If you move out of the Maps app, you can tap the blue bar at the top of the screen to return to it.
-When the next step in your path approaches, you see that step in a pop-up box on the screen. - 17 Continue following the directions until you arrive at your destination. - 18) Tap End Route to reset Maps.
+- 16. If you move out of the Maps app, you can tap the blue oval (X models) or bar (non-X models) at the top of the screen to return to it.
+When the next step in your path approaches, you see that step in a pop-up box on the screen. - 17.
+Continue following the directions until you arrive at your destination. - 18.
+Tap End Route to reset Maps.